stina10/GettingCleaningDataCourseProject/CodeBook.md

 * Perfomed a cbind and rbind to bring all data together from the training and test files
 * Extracted only the columns that measured mean or standard deviation, removed the Freqmean columns
 * Modified the column labels to be more descriptive
-* Prepared data for calculations by performing the following:
-+ Removed any rows with missing values (since all subjects should have performed every activity)
-+ Changed the class on all measurement variables from character to numeric
+* Prepared data for calculations by performing the following:  Removed any rows with missing values (since all subjects should have performed every activity).
+Changed the class on all measurement variables from character to numeric.
 * Performed averages across subject and activity
 * Added columns for the grouping labels (to assign the appropriate indicators of "subject" or "activity")
 * Using rbind, brought the subject and activity averages together into one file